DIY Pantry Remodel: Pantry Closet Turned Built-In Pantry Cabinet

 cutting the drywall for the pantry remodel

-We started cutting from the inside of the pantry closet first so we could see what we were dealing with behind the wall, then moved onto cutting and removing the drywall on the outside wall as well.
+We started cutting from the inside of the pantry closet first so we could see what we were dealing with behind the wall, then moved onto cutting and removing the drywall on the outside wall.

-I should also mention that we knew we'd have to remove the current door frame, and to make things easier and not have to re frame both sides of the door we decided to have our pantry slightly off center.
-It's barely noticeable and also allows for the pantry doors to open without interference from the kitchen island that's close by.
+We knew we'd have to remove the current door frame, and to make things easier and not have to re-frame both sides of the door we decided to place our pantry slightly off-center.
+It's barely noticeable and allows the pantry doors to fully open without interference from the nearby kitchen island.

 Once the drywall was removed we removed the door framing using a reciprocating saw.

-Using a new 2 x 4 we rebuilt the side of the door frame that we'd taken out to frame the new opening and to have a place to attach the new cabinet.
+We rebuilt the side of the door frame with a new 2x4 to create a solid edge to attach the new cabinet.

-We wanted to be able to put our baseboard straight across the wall below the built-in pantry but since our baseboards are five inches tall, we needed a way to raise up the cabinet a bit more than the legs that came with the cabinet.
+We wanted to put our baseboard straight across the wall below the built-in pantry but since our kitchen baseboards are 5 inches tall, we needed a way to raise the cabinet higher than the IKEA legs would allow.

-And knowing that it was going to be a tight fit, we needed to be able to slide the cabinet into place, which the flimsy plastic legs wouldn't allow for.
-So we created our own sturdy base at the height we needed.
+We also needed to be able to slide the cabinet easily into place for a tight fit, which the flimsy plastic legs wouldn't allow for.
+So we built a sturdy base.

-First I built a simple box frame for the bottom using 5 x 2 pieces of wood and 2" wood screws.
+First I built a simple box frame for the bottom using 2x5 boards and 2" wood screws.

-So we added a ¾" thick piece of MDF between the base and the cabinet and attached it from the inside bottom of the cabinet.
+So we added a ¾" MDF piece between the base and cabinet and attached it from the inside bottom of the cabinet.

 NOTE: The photo below shows the front of the base lined up with the front of the cabinet, which is not how it ended up.
 Remember I said everything is figure-out-able?
 Well, once we got the pantry cabinet in place, we realized that we needed to pull the cabinet forward about ¼″, instead of lining it up with the wall so that when you opened the drawers you wouldn’t see the gap.
 Pulling it out a little allowed for the trim piece at the end to hid the gap and make everything look super pro.

-Then we slid the cabinet in place and shimmed the bottom to get it perfectly level and plumb.
+Then we slid the cabinet in place and shimmed the bottom for a perfectly plumb and level fit.

 I just mentioned that the first time we got the cabinet in place we realized that the placement was slightly off.

-We'd lined up the front of the cabinet with the existing wall, but realized that if it stayed like that, when you opened a drawer you would see a gap or the ugly cut drywall.
+We'd lined up the front of the cabinet with the wall, but realized that when you opened a drawer you would see a gap or the ugly cut drywall.

-So we had to pull the cabinet out, take off the base, push it back ¼", reattach the base, and slide the cabinet in again.
+So we pulled the cabinet back out, removed the base, pushed it back ¼", reattached the base, and slid the cabinet in again.

 Note: We wouldn’t have known this before it was too late had we not tested the drawers and dry fitted the baseboard and trim before securing the cabinet, so dry fitting everything at each step is really important.

-But once everything was dry fit and looked good --no more adjustments, thank goodness! we secured the cabinet by attaching it to the 2 x 4 door frame with a screw from the inside of the cabinet.
+But once everything was dry fit and looked good - no more adjustments, thank goodness! - we secured the cabinet to the frame with screws from the inside.

-Tip: Make sure that if you’re installing hinges or drawer slides that you have them placed before securing your cabinet so you know which holes are okay to use.
+Tip: If you’re installing hinges or drawer slides, make sure that you have them placed before securing your cabinet so you know which holes are okay to use.

-Installing the baseboard along the front of the built in pantry
+4. Installing the baseboard below the built in pantry

-Since the wood floors in our house weren't installed into the bottom of the old pantry closet, we couldn't have the wood base we created come all the way to the front of our cabinet or the whole cabinet wouldn't be level.
+Since our hardwood floors didn't run underneath the old closet, we couldn't have the wood base go all the way to the front or the cabinet wouldn't be level.

-Our fix was to have the base we created sit back from the edge.
-Then once the cabinet was installed, we built it out in order to have a place to attach the baseboard and have the baseboard go straight across the wall below the cabinet.
+Our fix was to set the base back from the edge.
+Then we installed the cabinet and built out a piece of framing to attach to the baseboard across the front.
+This let us run our baseboard cleanly across the wall for a built-in look.

-Once everything was in place and the doors were on, we added 2 ¼" trim around the outside of the cabinet to give it a finished look.
+Once everything was in place and the doors were on, we added 2 ¼" trim around the outside of the cabinet to give it a polished, built-in look.

 You can see below that the cabinet frame comes out just a tiny bit more than the thickness of the trim we used, which hides that ugly gap and cut drywall I mentioned earlier.

-We attached the trim using finishing nails, patched them with spackle, and sanded them smooth.
+We attached the trim with finishing nails, filled the holes, and sanded them smooth.

-And to get the super finished look, I caulked all the seams before painting the trim with paint that I had color matched to match the cabinet color perfectly.
+And to get the super finished look, I caulked the seams and then painted the trim with color that matched the cabinet perfectly.

-Our new organized built in pantry with pull out shelves and drawers
+Our organized built in pantry with Storage That Works

 I knew that this project would drastically improve the function of our kitchen, but what I didn't expect is how beautiful it would make this space!